Garret Savluk, Trumpet

 Garret Savluk - Trumpet - Vocals / Boston Horns

-Garret has penned many songs and arrangements for Heavy Metal Horns / Boston Horns and has also done arranging work on Grammy award winner – Shawn Mullins ("Beneath the velvet sun”).
+Garret has penned many songs and arrangements and has done some horns section arranging / recording work with Grammy award winning artist, Shawn Mullins ("Beneath the velvet sun”) among many others.

-Lastly, Garret also does plenty of freelance work around town and beyond including recording for artists overseas via the internet.
+Lastly, Garret also does plenty of freelance work in the area when not playing with Boston Horns ; Corporate, club dates, recording / recording for artists overseas via the internet.
 He also continues to private teach Trumpet / Brass / Jazz students in public and private School systems in the area.

 Performed, Recorded or Toured with-